 Protecting ourselves: identifying narcissists and their game

-Narcissists are not easy to spot at first glance.
+It’s not easy to spot a narcissist at first glance.
 They almost always appear confident and may even talk a big game, but beneath the façade, they are fragile and susceptible to anxiety, depression, and substance abuse.

 If you suspect that you’ve met a narcissist, stick around and watch them over a period of time before jumping ship.
 Even the best actors won’t be able to keep their masks on for very long.